The Great Gamble Women are Taking with their Lives

 Another interesting difference in how men and women relate to gambling is found in how they handle losing.
 Studies show that when men lose, they appear to express their pain through anger and frustration.
-Men are more likely to display their anger in ways such as hitting the table or machine, or being rude to casino workers.
+Men are more likely to display their anger in ways such as hitting the table or machine or being rude to casino workers.

 This same study indicated that when women lose, they display their pain through sadness.
 This was demonstrated through crying or body language which is generally associated with depression.

-These differences in reaction shouldn’t be too surprising, as men and women have been societally conditioned to express pain in different ways.
+These differences in the reaction shouldn’t be too surprising, as men and women have been societally conditioned to express pain in different ways.
 Due to this conditioning, it has become more “acceptable” for men to display anger and for women to display sadness, rather than vice versa.